Women’s Mental Health Research Program

 Women often experience mental illnesses differently than men—certain symptoms may be more common in women than men, or the course of an illness can be affected by the sex of the individual.
 Some women may also struggle with mental illness at times of hormone change, such as perinatal depression, premenstrual dysphoric disorder, and perimenopause-related depression.

-NIMH and the Women’s Mental Health Team recognize the importance of supporting basic, translational, clinical, and services research in areas of importance to women’s mental health.
+NIMH and the Women’s Mental Health Team recognize the importance of supporting basic, translational, clinical, and services research to enhance women’s mental health.

 The purpose of the Women’s Mental Health Team is to: